Current policies and status

 Face Masks

-Stanford strongly recommends masking indoors and in crowded outdoor settings.
+Stanford strongly recommends masking in crowded settings.

-Masking is required in healthcare facilities, including Vaden Health Center, Stanford University Occupational Health Center, and Stanford Hospitals and Clinics.
-Effective Oct.
-24, 2022, face masks are no longer mandatory in classrooms.
+Face masks are no longer mandatory in classrooms.
 However, individual instructors have the option of requiring masks in classes.
 Instructors who require masking should inform students in advance on Canvas, the university’s learning management system, and by email.

 Vaccination